gdos/TerminalApps/README.md

 ## Introduction
 TerminalApps contains F.O.S.S. puzzle games that can be run on any terminal in any OS that has a gnat compiler.

-There are 8 apps:  trush, tslid, t7, taz, tsok, tpan, thio, thio4
+There are 11 apps:  trush, tslid, t7, taz, tsok, tpan, thio, thio4, t9, tdd, tpac.

 ===============================================================

+### terminal-pacman (tpac.adb)
+A minimalist version of Pacman with 9 predefined levels.
+Playable now, with further improvements expected.

 ### terminal-7 (t7.adb), terminal-A2Z (taz.adb)